 FoodPanda: Depends on the restaurant.
 30 minutes on average, but some restaurants can take over an hour.
 You can check out the guy who waited for 6 hours for his Foodpanda order (September 2022).
 Before you make your Foodpanda order, always first check the estimate waiting time.

 Deliveroo: Average of 32 minutes.

 Tip: Pay by credit card and earn cashback and rewards.
 Some credit cards are more suitable for online orders, since they give you higher cashback rebates and rewards.
 Consider paying with a dining credit card too.
-Use MoneySmart’s credit card wizard to pick a card that suits your spending habits.

 Have you tried any of these food delivery services?
 Share your reviews in the comments!

 Image Credit: Djaka FarezkI